-Back in February I shared with everyone that Wild Turkey was putting out a single barrel release of their Russell’s Reserve line.
-As a fan of the original 10 year old Russell’s Reserve I was pretty excited to hear about this new release.
-Knowing that Jimmy’s “at home” drinking preference is Russell’s Reserve, I knew the product woud need to be something special for Jimmy to release it to the public.
+Back in February, I shared with everyone that Wild Turkey was putting out a single barrel release of their Russell’s Reserve line.
+As a fan of the original 10-year-old Russell’s Reserve I was pretty excited to hear about this new release.
+Knowing that Jimmy’s “at home” drinking preference is Russell’s Reserve, I knew the product would need to be something special for Jimmy to release it to the public.
 Here’s the original press release to bring everybody up to speed.

 Based on the press release here’s a few things to note about this release:

 - The name is redundant and Wild Turkey knows it.
 As a single barrel release, there’s really no reason to include “small batch” on the label.
 When I asked the brand about it I was told that although it’s redundant, a single barrel is inherently the smallest of batches and I shouldn’t give it any mind.
 I know what they mean but I think they should be a little bit more concerned with the possible confusion they may create among less experienced bourbon drinkers.
 The bourbon industry knows what happens when the labels don’t match up with the product and I hope they will remember this and put extra effort into making sure that what they put out is as easy to understand as it is to drink.

 - This release bypasses the chill-filtration process.
 I agree that it adds some additional complexity to the flavor profile but be warned that your bourbon may turn a bit cloudy when chilled.
 The taste won’t be affected but we think you should be aware so you don’t throw it out thinking there’s something wrong with it.